Whatever the reason and wherever you go camping, you’re guaranteed to meet these people. Photo / 123RF

 Where did they come from?
 Nobody knows.
 Where are they going?
 Nowhere any time soon.
 They’ve got their beachfront pitch and setup, just how they like it.
 They’ve possibly been here since last summer.
 Kind, gentle and wise with the ways of camping - it’s hard to tell which arrived first, the Top 10 site or this guy-line guru.

 Every day is Christmas for this camping tech fiend.
-Every time you meet them they’re holding a new piece of gadgetry - fresh out the box.
+Every time you meet them they’re holding a new piece of gadgetry - fresh out of the box.
 A pizza oven, that is also a power bank.
 Enough satellite internet to supply a small country.
 Despite each costing a small fortune, you never see the same gizmo twice.
 Who brings a blowtorch camping?
 The wearable sleeping bag suit they walk around in is questionable.
 But they complimented you on your camping stove, so they’re a good egg.

 The party tent

 It’s less a tent, more a small tented festival.
 Probably arranged around a battered campervan kombi, sound system always on.
 The vibe is cash-strapped Coachella or have-a-go Glastonbury.
-The only thing louder than the Bluetooth speakers, assorted northern-European accents or noisy amorous tent liaisons - inexplicably - is one well-worn acoustic guitar.
+The only thing louder than the Bluetooth speakers, assorted northern European accents or noisy amorous tent liaisons - inexplicably - is one well-worn acoustic guitar.
 Wonderwall.
 Why is it always Wonderwall?

 Last Christmas they were at Everest Base Camp.
 The year before that, the Inca Trail. " You’ve never done the Milford Track?
 Oh, you must!”
 They obsessively ask everyone they meet how much their tent weighs and keep on referring to this place called “the backcountry,” as if they go every week.